alberto98fx/listbot/README.md

 <img src="https://github.com/ashleytqy/listbot/blob/master/img/2.PNG" height="500px"/>

 ## 🤔 why listbot?
 I live in a dorm with four other suite mates and whenever we buy groceries for the suite, we would list down the things to get in our chat group.
-When we wanted to add on to the list, we would have to copy the whole list and then add a new item on it.
+Whenever we want to add on to the list, we would have to copy the whole list and then add a new item on it.
 Sometimes, we might miss some items that were added while we were typing.
 So hopefully this bot helps with similar problem!

 ## 🔧 functions